| <!DOCTYPE HTML> |

 | <p>For checking runtime output, <code>//@ check-run-results</code> may be preferable.</p> |

-| <p>Only use <code>error-pattern</code> if none of the above works.</p> |
+| <p>Only use <code>error-pattern</code> if none of the above works, such as when finding a |

 | <p>Line annotations <code>//~</code> and <code>error-pattern</code> are compatible and can be used in the same test.</p> |